Energy, Mobility

 The cities participating in the project will work closely with industry partners, including small and medium-sized enterprises, universities and research centres, to drive innovation in the urban environment and develop demonstrative experiences.
 In this way, smart integration measures will be implemented, and innovative technical solutions and business models will be tested and validated.
 These strategies may be replicated in other European cities.

-STARDUST will test and validate solutions that enable rapid market deployment, and demonstrate that the smart integration of these actions, together with other complementary non-technological measures, can provide a platform for citizen participation.
-Smart cooperation between local government, businesses, and research centres will improve citizen’s quality of life, while boosting local economies through a new productive model.
+STARDUST will test and validate solutions that enable rapid market deployment and demonstrate that the smart integration of these actions, together with other complementary non-technological measures, can provide a platform for citizen participation.
+Smart cooperation among local governments, businesses, and research centres will improve citizen’s quality of life, while boosting local economies through a new productive model.

 This project has received funding from the European Union’s Horizon 2020 research and innovation programme, under the grant agreement grant agreement No. 774094

-“Smart Cities are not the ones with the most technology: a city is smart if it counts on citizens to design the city they want and if the city puts technology at their service.
-The mission of the STARDUST project is to strive for cleaner air, to provide solutions against energy poverty and to ensure sustainable mobility. ”
+“Smart Cities are not the ones with the most technology: a city is smart if it counts on citizens to design the city they want and if the city puts technology at their service.”

 Juan Cristóbal García